digdir/dialogporten/tests/k6/tests/enduser/performance/README.md

 ```

 ## Test Results
-Test results can be found in github action run log and in appinsights.
+Test results can be found in GitHub action run log and in App Insights.
 We are prepared for exporting results to grafana, but so far results are exported to a private grafana instance only, as can be seen from the `.secrets`listed earlier

 ## TODO
 Fix reporting